rpellerin/rpellerin.github.io/content/moving-to-berlin.md

 ## Registration (Anmeldung)

 You must ask your temporary landlord to provide you with a document called *Wohnungsgeberbestätigung*.
 Ideally get the original document, not a scan.
-This is the document you'll be bringing to the police station or city hall on the day you register, alongside your ID.
+This is the document you'll be bringing to the *Bürgeramt* (police station or city hall) on the day you register, alongside your ID.

-Make sure to book a slot for registration ASAP, as it usually takes days or weeks to get an appointment.
+Make sure to [book a slot for registration ASAP](https://service.berlin.de/dienstleistung/120686/), as it usually takes weeks to get an appointment.
+Bring the following documents:

+- Registration Form filled in (can also be found at the *Bürgeramt*): *[Anmeldung bei einer Meldebehörde](http://www.berlin.de/formularserver/formular.php?402608)*
+- EU ID or passport
+- *Mietvertrag* (lease)
+- *Wohnungsgeberbestätigung* filled out by landlord

+Also note that you are required to notify the *Bürgeramt* when you leave (*Abmelden*).

+More on the topic: [here](https://www.settle-in-berlin.com/anmeldung/) and [there](https://allaboutberlin.com/guides/anmeldung-in-english-berlin).

 ## Finding a long-term flat